Peyton Place by Grace Metalious – two 1956 reviews

 From the original review by Luise Putcamp, Jr., in the Ogden (Utah) Standard-Examiner, October 7, 1956:

 The author lives with her husband and three kids in a little new England town.
-She looks like any other housewife and blue jeans and a ponytail.
+She looks like any other housewife with blue jeans and a ponytail.
 But her book about a little New England town has some of the most explicit sex scenes since Memoirs of Hecate County, the Edmund Wilson book that was banned 10 years ago.

 Won’t go wrong: It looks as if no writer will ever go wrong in stirring up the souls of a “typical” small townspeople.
 City people read these books and say: “you can’t tell me all that stuff goes on in a small town.”
 But the people in the small towns know better.